 Investigators have responsibility for all aspects of the study, including, but not limited to:

 Investigators shall report any unexpected or serious adverse events related to the use of JUUL products in accordance with JUUL Labs and regulatory requirements.

 Investigators and institutions must be recognized for their expertise and scientific credentials to conduct the proposed research and have a proven track record in the subject matter of the proposal.
 Proof may be in the form of qualifications, publications, and certifications.

 Any misrepresentation of investigator credentials will result in the immediate withdrawal of our support.

 Facilities/Labs/Sites shall follow appropriate and recognized quality standards, e.g. ISO 17025, GLP, GCP OR minimally:

 JUUL Labs will only accept IIR proposals from investigators that are able to demonstrate high ethical and scientific standards as it relates to clinical research in human subjects.

 Before the contracting of an IIR with a potential principal investigator/sub-principal investigator or institution, JUUL Labs will require documentation (i.e., an NIH Biosketch) that demonstrates the following:

-International IIR studies will be limited to Material Transfer Agreements (MTA) where JUUL products will be provided to investigators pursuant to a written agreement.
+International IIR studies will be limited to contract for sale of product (CSP) where JUUL products will be provided to investigators pursuant to a written agreement.
 In some circumstances, grant funding will be considered on a case-by-case or country by country basis.